 Underwater: Negative Equity is not just a consumer problem

-An AMA white paper on why negative equity has become a structural constraint across auto retail and lending — from the rollover trap and the closed EV escape hatch to what OEMs, lenders, F&I, and dealers can actually do about it.
+An AMA white paper on why negative equity has become a constraint across auto retail and lending — from the rollover trap and the closed EV escape hatch to what OEMs, lenders, F&I, and dealers can actually do about it.

 Negative equity has always been part of auto finance.
 What has changed in 2026 is its scale and its staying power.
 More than 3 in 10 new-vehicle trade-ins now carry negative equity, the average underwater balance has climbed above $7,000 (more than 42% higher than it was in 2019), and 84-month terms now make up roughly 1 in 8 retail transactions.
 With transaction prices averaging nearly $50,000 and interest rates still elevated, more buyers are bringing deeply underwater loans back to the desk and rolling that balance forward into their next vehicle.